-It is the intention of the Board of Governors and Headteacher that the established asbestos policy together with the health and safety policies, guidance and procedures shall be followed and developed locally to meet the specific needs of Bishop Stopford's School.
-The aim is to ensure that Management of Asbestos is fully compliant with the Control of Asbestos Regulations (2006) as an integral part of managing school health and safety.
-The Board of Governors will review this policy annually, and employees will be consulted prior to any amendments being made.
+It is the intention of the Governing Body and Headteacher that the established asbestos policy together with the health and safety policies, guidance and procedures shall be followed and developed locally to meet the specific needs of Bishop Stopford's School.
+The aim is to ensure that Management of Asbestos is fully compliant with the Control of Asbestos Regulations (2012) as an integral part of managing school health and safety.
+The Governing Body will review this policy annually, and employees will be consulted prior to any amendments being made.

-The Board of Governors recognises that it has responsibility for the management, maintenance and/or repair of the school and has duties, as the 'dutyholder' of non-domestic premises, under Regulation 4 of the Control of Asbestos at Regulations 2006.
-The Board of Governors understands its duties under Regulation 4 and that it is required as dutyholders to:
+The Governing Body recognises that it has responsibility for the management, maintenance and/or repair of the school and has duties, as the 'duty holder' of non-domestic premises, under Regulation 4 of the Control of Asbestos at Regulations 2012.
+The Governing Body understands its duties under Regulation 4 and that it is required as duty holders to:

-- take reasonable steps to determine the location, amount and condition of materials likely to contain asbestos; - presume materials contain asbestos unless there is strong evidence that they do not; - make and keep an up to date record of the location and condition of the ACMs or presumed ACMs in the premises; - assess the risk of the likelihood of anyone being exposed to fibres from these materials; - prepare a plan setting out how the risks from the materials are to be managed; - take the necessary steps to put the plan into action; - review and monitor the plan periodically; and - provide information on the location and condition of the materials to anyone who is liable to work on or may disturb them i.e. maintenance workers and teachers
+- take reasonable steps to determine the location, amount and condition of materials likely to contain asbestos; - presume materials contain asbestos unless there is strong evidence that they do not; - make and keep an up to date record of the location and condition of the ACMs or presumed ACMs in the premises; - assess the risk of the likelihood of anyone being exposed to fibres from these materials; - prepare a plan setting out how the risks from the materials are to be managed; - take the necessary steps to put the plan into action; - review and monitor the plan periodically; and - provide information on the location and condition of the materials to anyone who is liable to work on or may disturb them i.e. maintenance workers and teachers.

-The board of governors will ensure that the individual(s) who they intend to delegate to are trained to a sufficient level of competency.
-The responsibility as Dutyholder cannot be delegated and is retained by the board of governors regardless of whether the function is delegated or not.
+The Resources Committee will ensure that the individual(s) who they intend to delegate to are trained to a sufficient level of competency.
+The responsibility as School Business Manager in consultation with Site Managers cannot be delegated and is retained by the Governing Body regardless of whether the function is delegated or not.